Accurate Linear Cutting-Plane Relaxations for ACOPF: Computational Experiments

-We set a time limit of $1,000$ seconds for all of our experiments.
-The symbol $--$ denotes that the solver did not converge, while $\text{TLim}$ means that the solver did not converge within our time limit of $1,000$ seconds.
-The symbol $\text{INF}$ means that the instance was declared infeasible by the solver, while $\text{LOC INF}$ stands for ``locally infeasible".
+Next we describe the symbols used in our tables.
+The character $``-"$ denotes that the solver did not converge, while $``\text{TLim}"$ means that the solver did not converge within our time limit.
+By convergence we mean that the solver \emph{declares} to have obtained an \emph{optimal} solution, within the previously defined tolerances.
+Further, $``\text{INF}"$ means that the instance was declared infeasible by the solver, while $``\text{LOC INF}"$, used by KNITRO, means that the solver converged to an infeasible point.
+Moreover, if Gurobi declares \textit{numerical trouble} while solving our LPs or convex QPs at some iteration of our cutting-plane algorithm, we report the objective value of the previous iteration followed by the character $``*"$.
+The objective values and running times are reported with 2 decimal places.

+We remark that, to the best of our knowledge, this is the first computational study which compares the performance of three leading commercial solvers on the Jabr SOCP using a common framework (AMPL).
+We evaluate the \textit{solvers} on the Jabr SOCP, and compare their performance with that of our warm-started i2+ formulations.
+For the solvers we use Jabr instead of the i2 SOCP because the former is numerically better behaved from the solvers' perspective (c.f.~\ref{subsection:newrelaxation}).
+We report on these numerical issues in~\ref{subsubsection:performance_socps}; also compare tables~\ref{table:ws_loads_T4_jabrsocp} and~\ref{table:ws_loads_T4_i2socp+}.